Bayan Nur Inner Mongolia, China Travel Guide

 Hospitals and Pharmacies

 Linhe District hosts several general hospitals, like Bayan Nur City Hospital.
-Major city hospitals offer comprehensive medical services, though quality is not consistent.
+Major city hospitals offer comprehensive medical services, though quality varies.

 Pharmacies are abundant in urban areas.
 For prescription refills, carry a list of generic names, as brand names may differ.